supernoob00/SnakeFX/README.md

 Download the executable here for Windows: https://github.com/supernoob00/SnakeFX/releases/tag/v1.0.0.
 Also playable on Mac/Linux by running the JAR file included instead (JRE 21 is required).

 NOTE: It has come to my attention that the game doesn't work on Linux.
 Apparently JavaFX runs with a 60 FPS frame rate cap on Windows, but is uncapped on Linux.
 The lesson here: don't tie your game logic to frame counts like I did.
+Mac is still untested.